Study on our Boston Campus

 As a Graduate Certificate in Corporate Renewal student, you will have the opportunity to learn from world-renowned faculty and accomplished classmates.
 Among your professors, you’ll find chief financial officers, turnaround experts, consultants, and respected industry leaders.
 Sitting beside you in the classroom, you’ll find fellow students from around the world, ready to share their own professional and academic experience.
 Engage in practical, real-world learning, designed for ambitious professionals like you.

 Open to both U.S. and international students, this option is perfect for professionals with the drive to dedicate eight (or more) months to this educational experience.
 This program has been designed to be compliant with F1 visa regulations.

 A Focused Curriculum to Target Your Goals

-Each of the classes for your Graduate Certificate in International Business will help you gain essential business knowledge to develop your career potential.
-You will take two required courses and select an additional two or three electives.
+You will take one required course and select an additional three or four electives.
 The minimum required number of courses to earn your certificate is four, however many of our students select to take an additional elective in order to broaden their expertise.
 For International students, you will take five classes over an eight-month period (two semesters) to be visa compliant.

 The curriculum is subject to change by D’Amore-McKim faculty.
 Course offerings may vary by semester.